jellegerbrandy/djangodiazo/README.md

 Integrate Diazo with Django

-A very light wrapper around that applies DiazoMiddleware WSGI class the the django application
+A very light wrapper around that applies DiazoMiddleware WSGI class to the django application object.

 Installation